 As a creative way of putting an exit sign, this takes the cake.
 But it seems like the sign guy is going the wrong way.
-It seems to be trapped by an impenetrable force field.
+It looks like he is trapped by an impenetrable force field.
 Something like a giant soap bubble.

-But in a world where people push when they should be pulled and pull when they should be pushed, this seems like the ideal thing to be done.
-Quite illustrative and the room for error is quite low when you consider all aspects.
+But in a world where people push when they should pull and pull when they should push, this seems like the ideal thing to be done.
+Quite illustrative, and the room for error is quite low when you consider all aspects.

 E-Bike made from carbon fiber

 The process of producing carbon fiber is extremely complex.
 Carbon fiber tows are made by manipulating the atomic structure of the organic polymers in lengthy, fine fibers using chemical and mechanical techniques.
 To build composite items, thousands of such tows are subsequently incorporated into a resin matrix.